Approximating fixed size quantum correlations in polynomial time: Representation theory

 \begin{remark} Notably, while this decomposition into isotypical components is unique, i.e. each component is unique, the decomposition of each isotypical component into isomorphic simple $R$-modules is not unique.
 Furthermore, other semisimple decompositions are basis dependent. \end{remark}

-Importantly, an $R$-modules is simple if and only if it is a minimal left ideal.
-Minimal ideals are generated from minimal (or primitive) idempotents, i.e. those that cannot be decomposed into a sum of two nonzero, orthogoanl idempotents.
+Importantly, a submodule of $R^{\circ}$ is simple if and only if it is a minimal left ideal.
+Minimal ideals are generated from minimal (or primitive) idempotents, i.e. those that cannot be decomposed into a sum of two nonzero, orthogonal idempotents.

 \begin{proposition}[\cite{blyth2018module}, Theorem 6.13] An endomorphism $f\in\End{R}{M}$ is an idempotent, if and only if it is a projection. \end{proposition}

 There is a strong connection between projections and submodules.